paidright/quokka/README.md

 ## Limitations

-This library is in a beta stage and is authored to work with a very specific project I was working on, and as such has some technical dependencies listed below;
+This library is in a beta stage and is authored to work with a very specific project we were working on, and as such has some technical dependencies listed below;

 * This library only works with Postgres version 9.1+.
 It uses the Haskell `postgresql-simple` library.